Ayanakoji77/CodeStorm/README.md

 ## \#\# Features ✨

-Aura is structured around the three phases of disaster management:
+ClimaAid is structured around the three phases of disaster management:

 ### **Prepare**